 The General Mandate will provide flexibility to the Company for any possible fund raising activities, including but not limited to further placing of shares, for the purpose of funding future investment project(s) workings capital and/or acquisitions at any time without convening a general meeting as it would be both costs and time consuming to organise a general meeting.

-As at the date of this notice, 46,660,300 ordinary shares were issued pursuant to the general mandate granted to the Directors at the 15th AGM held on 29 July 2020 and which will lapse at the conclusion of the 16th AGM.
+There was no ordinary share issued pursuant to the general mandate granted to the Directors at the 16th AGM held on 30 November 2021 and which will lapse at the conclusion of the 17th AGM.